sasaki77/cauliflow/docs/overview/file.md

         parent: "B"
 ```

+Almost all nodes implicitly have a parameter called `child`.
+When only the node name is specified in the `parent` parameter, the reference is assigned to the `child` parameter of that node.
+If you want to assign a node to a parameter other than `child` in the control nodes, use the format `<node name>.<parameter>`.

-The following is an example that uses an `if` node, which is categorized as a control node.
+The following is an example that uses an `if` node, which is categorized as the control node.
 `if` node supports two special child nodes: `child_if` and `child_else`.
 If the `condition` parameter evaluates to True, the `child_if` node is processed; otherwise, the `child_else` node is processed.
 Once either of these branches completes, the standard `child` node is subsequently processed.

 ```yaml